Ensure Differential Privacy and Convergence Accuracy in Consensus Tracking and Aggregative Games with Coupling Constraints: Introduction

 In this paper, we propose a fully distributed GNE seeking algorithm that can ensure both accurate convergence and rigorous $\epsilon$-DP, with the cumulative privacy budget guaranteed to be finite even when the number of iterations tends to infinity.
-Our approach is motivated by the observation that DP-noises enter the algorithm through inter-player interaction, and hence, its influence on convergence accuracy can be attenuated by gradually weakening inter-player interaction, which would become unnecessary anyway after convergence.
+Our approach is motivated by the observation that DP-noises enter the algorithm through inter-player interaction, and hence, their influence on convergence accuracy can be attenuated by gradually weakening inter-player interaction, which would become unnecessary anyway after convergence.
 To ensure that every player can still estimate global information necessary for GNE seeking, we judiciously design the weakening factor sequence for inter-player interaction and the stepsize sequence, which enables the achievement of accurate convergence even in the presence of DP-noises.
-We rigorously prove that the algorithm is $\epsilon$-differentially private with a finite cumulative privacy budget, even when the number of iterations tends to infinity.
-Given that a key component of our GNE seeking algorithm is the consensus tracking technique, we first propose a differentially private consensus tracking algorithm that can ensure $\epsilon$-DP without losing provable convergence.
+We prove that the algorithm is $\epsilon$-differentially private with a finite cumulative privacy budget, even on the infinite time horizon.
+Given that a key component of our GNE seeking algorithm is consensus tracking but the conventional consensus-tracking algorithm will lead to cumulative and exploding variance in the presence of persistent noise \cite{wang2022gradient}, we first propose a new robust consensus-tracking algorithm that can ensure both provable convergence and $\epsilon$-DP under persistent DP-noise.